MrYsLab/telemetrix-rpi-pico-2w/docs/index.md

 How does this all work?
 Telemetrix for the Raspberry Pi Pico 2W consists of two main software components.
-A resident Pico 2W server and a client that is written using the Python APIs, running on a Windows, Linux, or macOS computer.
+A resident Pico 2W server and a client that is written using a Python API, running on a Windows, Linux, or macOS computer.
 The client and server communicate over either a WiFi or a Serial/USB transport.